 Geo-matching is a site of Geomares, the same company that publishes the magazine GIM International.
-If we remember, a great priority of this journal is to make exhaustive reviews of different technologies for use in the field of geomatics.
+If we remember, a great priority of this magazine is to make exhaustive reviews of different technologies for use in the field of geomatics.
 Geo-matching is nothing more than taking these revisions to equivalent tables so that a decision can be made under more or less uniform criteria.

 - Satellite imagery